-Current assets represent cash and intergovernmental receivables.
 Current liabilities represent the amounts due at fiscal year-end for professional services provided.
-Also included in current liabilities at June 30, 2010 is an intergovernmental payable in the amount of \$16,458 due to the Ohio Department of Education (see Note 14.B for detail), The \$213,988 long-term liability represents the amount due to the Imagine Schools, Inc. at fiscal year-end for the Development Allocation fee (see Note 6 for detail).
-The School made additional principal payments of \$30,000 on the Development Allocation fee during fiscal year 2010, which contributed to the \$15,320 decrease in net deficit assets.
+Included in current liabilities at June 30, 2012 is an intergovernmental payable in the amount of \$62,555 due to ODE as a result of the fiscal year 2012 FTE review.
+The \$198,590 long-term liability represents the amount due to the Imagine Schools, Inc. at fiscal year-end for the Development Allocation fee (see Note 7 for detail).
+The School made principal payments of \$8,648 on the Development Allocation fee during fiscal year 2012.

-At fiscal year-end, capital assets represented 40.69% of total assets.
 Capital assets consist of equipment.
 There is no debt related to these capital assets.
 Capital assets are used to provide services to the students and are not available for future spending.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2010 UNAUDITED
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2012 UNAUDITED